ronaldbosma/protect-apim-with-oauth/demos/demo.md

 # Protect API Management with OAuth - Demo

 In this demo scenario, we will demonstrate how to protect an API in Azure API Management using OAuth.

-The template includes the necessary resources and configurations to deploy app registrations in Entra ID using Bicep.
+The template deploys a Protected API in Azure API Management, which is secured with OAuth.
+It also deploys an app registration in Entra ID that represents the API Management service, and two app registrations that represent the client applications.
+One that can access the API and one that does not have access to the API.
+See the following diagram for an overview:

 ![Overview](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/diagrams-overview.png)